sidgurun/Lya_zelda/docs/Tutorial_mock.rst

           >>> FWHM_t = 0.5  # Full width half maximum diluting the line.
 Mimics finite resolution.
 [A]
           >>> PIX_t  = 0.2  # Wavelength binning of the line.
 [A]

-Now he have verything, let's compute the line simply by doing:
+Now he have everything, let's compute the line simply by doing:

 .. code:: python

           >>> w_Arr , f_Arr , _ = Lya.Generate_a_real_line( z_t , V_t, log_N_t, t_t, F_t, log_EW_t, W_t , PNR_t, FWHM_t, PIX_t, LyaRT_Grid, Geometry )

 And...
 It's done! `w_Arr` is a numpy array that contains the wavelength where the line profile is evaluated.
-Meanwhile, `f_Arr` is the actuall line profile.
+Meanwhile, `f_Arr` is the actual line profile.

 Let's plot the line by doing